azaddeveloper/NodeJs/README.md

 ```
 node app.js
 ```
+# What is the diffrence between synchronous and asynchronous.

+In **synchronous** operations tasks are performed one at a time and only when one is completed, the following is unblocked.
+In other words, you need to wait for a task to finish to move to the next one.

+In **asynchronous** operations, on the other hand, you can move to another task before the previous one finishes.
+This way, with asynchronous programming you’re able to deal with multiple requests simultaneously, thus completing more tasks in a much shorter period of time.

 # Explain callback in Node.js.
   Node. js, being an asynchronous platform, doesn't wait around for things like file I/O to finish Node. js uses callbacks.
 A callback is a function called at the completion of   a given task; this prevents any blocking, and allows other code to be run in the meantime.